jesshohohoho/learnyloopy/UserGuide.md

 <a id="forum"></a>
 ## 📚 Forum

-The Forum is a communication platform for both students and tutors to ask and answer questions.
+Forum is a communication platform for both students and tutors to ask and answer questions.
 It is mutually beneficial: students can have their questions answered, while tutors earn credits when their answers are liked by users.

-To reach out this feature, click the icon of Forum as shown in the sidebar.
+To access this feature, click the icon below in the sidebar.

 <table>
   <tr>